Sylviettee/Comrade/docs/topics/01-simple-bot.md

 If you are on a Unix based system then follow the instructions on the [download page](https://git-scm.com/download/linux)

-### Comrade
+### Harmonia

-Now you need to install Comrade.
+Now you need to install Harmonia.
 This is mostly done with a git submodule.
 You can also git clone it into a directory.

 Make a new folder and open it in something like Visual Studio Code.
 If you are using Visual Studio Code you can press control + shift + `

 This brings up the terminal, now with the terminal open you want to type `git init`.
 You want to now run `lit install SinisterRectus/discordia`.
-This installs discordia which Comrade depends on.
-Once that is done you can run `git submodule add https://github.com/comrade-project/Comrade.git deps/Comrade`.
+This installs discordia which Harmonia depends on.
+Once that is done you can run `git submodule add https://github.com/harmonia-project/Harmonia.git deps/Harmonia`.
 Now you should see some new files.
-These new files should be `.gitmodules` and a folder in deps called Comrade.
+These new files should be `.gitmodules` and a folder in deps called Harmonia.

 ## Starting up